 The handwoven silks, known as ahimsa silk or peace silk, are made in a process that allows silk worms to complete their life cycles and break out of the cocoon, unlike with other silks where the cocoons are boiled with worms still alive inside.
 Other sustainable natural textiles we use, produced by mills that innovate while steeped in tradition, include ramie, one of the oldest fibers used in Asia with benefits for both ecology and people; horsehair, a durable waste fiber woven in the UK from horse mane and tail hairs using original handlooms from the 1800s; and organic cotton-hemp-linen blends woven in British communities historically rooted in textile manufacturing.

 Azura Lovisa debuted her degree collection at the 2016 Central Saint Martins press show, and presented her second collection independently in 2018, exhibited alongside artwork, research, and a film at a solo exhibition in London.
 In 2019 she began showing at London Fashion Week, as part of BFC’s inaugural Positive Fashion Exhibition.
 She has since 2020 showed as part of the digital LFW showcase, and in June 2021 she showed on-schedule as part of the DiscoveryLab showcase.

-Azura’s first international stockist, Kuwait’s Boutique N, will carry Azura Lovisa in 2021 alongside brands like A.W.A.K.E Mode, Maryam Nassir Zadeh, Beaufille, Robert Wun, and Khaite.
-Her designs feature on the November cover of Notion magazine, starring singer Jetta, and she has dressed other rising musicians including Charlotte Dos Santos, Denai Moore, Pip Millett, Cosima, and Red Moon.
+Her designs feature on the November cover of Notion magazine, starring singer Jetta, and she has dressed other rising musicians including Demae, Charlotte Dos Santos, Denai Moore, Cosima, Pip Millett, and Red Moon.
 Azura recently headed costume design for Akinola Davies’ new sci-fi short film for Film4, and has also collaborated with director Iggy LDN.
-Her work has been shot for LOVE, Re-Edition, Indie Magazine, Teeth Magazine, NR Magazine, Harper's Bazaar Singapore, Public Magazine, TUSH Magazine, Also Journal, Blanc Magazine, Design Scene, Puss Puss, Infringe Magazine, among many smaller independent publications, and she has been profiled by Women's Wear Daily, The Sunday Telegraph, Coeval, Ginza Magazine, Mission Magazine, Elle Japan, Elle India, New Wave Magazine, Bubblegum Club, BBC, Miilkiina, and Dew Magazine.
+Her work has been shot for LOVE, Re-Edition, Indie Magazine, Teeth Magazine, NR Magazine, Harper's Bazaar Singapore, Public Magazine, TUSH Magazine, Also Journal, Blanc Magazine, Design Scene, Puss Puss, Infringe Magazine, among many smaller independent publications, and she has been profiled by Women's Wear Daily, The Sunday Telegraph, Coeval, Ginza Magazine, Mission Magazine, Elle Japan, Elle India, New Wave Magazine, Bubblegum Club, BBC, Miilkiina, and Dew Magazine among others.

 LONDON FASHION WEEK – SEPTEMBER 2020